microsoft/fast/packages/fast-colors/README.md

     - `paddingLight: number` - the amount to reduce the color-range of light values by.
 Defaults to `0.185`.
     - `paddingDark: number` - the amount to reduce the color-range of dark values by.
 Defaults to `0.185`.
     - `saturationLight: number` - the amount to adjust the saturation of light values by.
 Defaults to `0.35`.
-    - `saturationDark: number` - the amount to adjust the saturation of light values by.
+    - `saturationDark: number` - the amount to adjust the saturation of dark values by.
 Defaults to `1.25`.
     - `brightnessLight: number` - the amount to adjust the brightness of light values by.
 Defaults to `0`.
     - `brightnessDark: number` - the amount to adjust the brightness of dark values by.
 Defaults to `0`.
     - `filterOverlayLight: number` - the amount of an overlay filter to apply to light values.
 Defaults to `0`.